Liz Kershaw: Recent career

 In 2014, she released her autobiography, The Bird and the Beeb.

+Personal life

+Kershaw voted for Brexit and was described by The Daily Telegraph as "an unabashed cheerleader" for Boris Johnson, who she called "fiercely intelligent" and "the best kind of Tory - a philanthropic Conservative".

 In 2020, she criticised UK government period poverty measures and expressed support for the use of "old rags" as sanitary products.
+As of 2023 she regularly appears and contributes on the GB News channel.

+She is an avid user of social media app X.